kirandash/react/recipes/README.md

 Flow: Pre-Commit ---> Lint ---> Fail? ---> Show Errors ---> Success? ---> Prettier ---> Persist
 1. `yarn add husky --dev` : Helps us execute precommit command.
 Add precommit to scripts in package.json file
 2. `yarn add lint-staged --dev` : Helps to run a set of commands and the commit will fail if there is any error

+## 4. Routing
+Module Summary:

+### 04. 01 React router to create basic routing
+React Router:
+1. Declarative routing for React
+2. Available for both DOM and native environments
+3. React-Router v3.x !== v4.x

+Keywords:
+1. BrowserRouter: Component that uses the HTML5 history API to keep your UI in sync with the URL.
+2. Route: To render some UI when a location matches the route's path

+Steps:
+1. `yarn add react-router-dom`
+2. `yarn start`
+3. To load the route properly on dev server: modify webpack.config.js:
+`devServer: {
+    historyApiFallback: true,
+}`
+It will make sure that 404s will fall back to index.html file and thus loading the routes properly on webpack server